-- 7.2.9 Concentrates in slab form may exhibit varying thicknesses throughout the test batch and require special attention to ensure a representative laboratory test sample is collected.
-The varying thicknesses of the product may influence certain test results as air exposure will be inconsistent. - 7.2.9.1 The testing laboratory sampler shall divide the test batch into at least three different divisions based on thicknesses or areas of thickness, i.e. thickest, thick, thin or thickest, thick, thin, thinnest.
-This can be done visually or physically. - 7.2.10 Solid and semi-solid concentrates not in slab form shall be assumed homogenous unless non-uniformity is observed.
-Sample increments shall be collected from different divisions from the surface of the product. - 7.2.11 Divide the number of required sample increments by the number of divisions to determine the number of sample increments to collect from each division.
-To the extent practicable, collect the same number of sample increments from each division.
+- 7.1.9 The testing laboratory sampler shall then divide the test batch into approximately equal divisions, i.e. halves, thirds, quarters, etc. This can be done visually or physically.
+Containers may serve as divisions as long as they are approximately equal in volume/mass. - 7.1.10 Divide the number of required sample increments by the number of divisions to determine the number of sample increments to collect from each division.
+To the extent practicable, collect the same number of sample increments from each division and from each container.
 Collection of additional sample increments and mass is allowable to facilitate this process, provided they are not used to misrepresent the test batch or create sample bias.
-Testing laboratory samplers may not collect less than the required minimum number of sample increments or mass. - 7.2.12 Continue to section 7.76 for sample increment collection.
+Testing laboratory samplers may not collect less than the required minimum number of sample increments or mass. - 7.1.11 The test batch and all storage containers shall be thoroughly mixed by the testing laboratory sampler prior to collecting sample increments. - 7.1.12 Continue to section 7.6 for sample increment collection.

-- 7.3 Marijuana Concentrates and Extracts Liquids and Semi-liquids: Rick Simpson Oil, Oils, Tinctures, etc. - 7.3.1 A process lot is considered a test batch for marijuana concentrates and extracts unless it is stored in multiple containers.
-When using multiple containers for storage, each storage container shall be considered a separate test batch. - 7.3.2 The licensee shall physically locate and present to the testing laboratory sampler the test batch to be sampled. - 7.3.3 The testing laboratory sampler shall designate a sample collection area.
-This area shall be cleared of any debris that could cause cross contamination, shall be free from air flow and pressure differences that can cause analytical balance discrepancies, and shall be sanitized with an appropriate solvent or cleaning agent listed in section 5.1.1, and shall be in clear view of video surveillance. - 7.3.4 The testing laboratory sampler shall randomly select and confirm the weight of at least one entire-test batch per licensed location. is presented This shall be done by physically weighing or observing the licensed representative weigh the test batch and comparing masses weights with that recorded in the seed-to-sale tracking system provided as disclosed by the licensee upon submission of a testing order. - 7.3.4.1 The licensee's scale may be used. - 7.3.4.2 The licensee may weigh and record the tare weight of the empty container for the testing laboratory sampler.
+7.2 Marijuana Concentrates and Extracts - Solids and Semi-solids: Dabs, Wax, Slab, Rosin, Distillates, etc.

+- 7.2.1 A process lot is considered a test batch for marijuana concentrates and extracts unless it is stored in multiple containers.
+When stored in multiple containers, each storage container shall be considered a separate test batch. - 7.2.2 The licensee shall physically locate and present to the testing laboratory sampler the test batch to be sampled. - 7.2.3 The testing laboratory sampler shall designate a sample collection area.
+This area shall be cleared of any debris that could cause cross contamination, shall be free from air flow and pressure differences that can cause analytical balance discrepancies, and shall be sanitized with an appropriate solvent or cleaning agent listed in section 5.1.1.

+- 7.2.4 The testing laboratory sampler shall confirm the entire test batch is presented by physically weighing the test batch and comparing weights with that recorded in the seed-to-sale tracking system as disclosed by the licensee. - 7.2.4.1 The licensee's scale may be used. - 7.2.4.2 The licensee may weigh and record the tare weight of the empty container for the testing laboratory sampler.
 This value shall be recorded on the outside of the container.
-The licensee may also provide an empty equivalent container for the testing laboratory sampler to use as a reference. - 7.3.4.3 The percent difference between the mass in the seed-to-sale tracking system provided disclosed by the licensee upon submission of a testing order and that measured or observed by the testing laboratory sampler shall be within ±10.0% and calculated using the equation below:
+The licensee may also provide an empty equivalent container for the testing laboratory sampler to use as a reference. - 7.2.4.3 The percent difference between the mass in the seed-to-sale tracking system disclosed by the licensee and that measured by the testing laboratory sampler shall be within ±10.0% and calculated using the equation below:

-Percent Difference = $$\left(\frac{(lab\ measurement-client\ measurement)}{client\ measurement}\right)100\%$$
+$$\textit{Percent Difference} = \left(\frac{(\textit{lab measurement-client measurement})}{\textit{client measurement}}\right) 100\%$$